AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 the save button in game.
 - You can reload the state of my application by loading the saved game from the start screen.

+## Phase 4: Task 2
+Sun Apr 09 20:48:47 PDT 2023
+Player 2 bought Card: Rapid Healing

+Sun Apr 09 20:48:50 PDT 2023
+Player 2 bought Card: National Guard

+Sun Apr 09 20:48:54 PDT 2023
+Player 1 bought Card: Frenzy

+Sun Apr 09 20:48:56 PDT 2023
+All player cards cleared.

+Sun Apr 09 20:49:00 PDT 2023
+Player 2 bought Card: Background Dweller

+Sun Apr 09 20:49:00 PDT 2023
+Player 2 bought Card: Alpha Monster

+Sun Apr 09 20:49:01 PDT 2023
+Player 2 bought Card: Commuter Train

+Sun Apr 09 20:49:03 PDT 2023
+Player 3 bought Card: Burrowing

+Sun Apr 09 20:49:06 PDT 2023
+All player cards cleared.

+Sun Apr 09 20:49:07 PDT 2023
+Player 1 bought Card: Complete Destruction

+Sun Apr 09 20:49:16 PDT 2023
+Player 3 bought Card: Alien Metabolism

+Sun Apr 09 20:49:16 PDT 2023
+Player 3 bought Card: Energy Hoarder

+## Phase 4: Task 3
+If I had more time to work on the project, I would improve my design by using a HashMap in my DieCollection class instead of 6 different integer fields to store dice results (as my TA suggested).
+This is beneficial because it reduces repetition in the code.
+This would be implemented by removing all the fields referring to numberOfXs and instead adding in a HashMap that maps certain dice values to HashMap keys.
+Another refactoring I could make is moving the createPlayerInfoText() method from GraphicalUserInterfaceApp into Player and createCardText() to Card.
+This would improve cohesion and fulfill the single responsibility principle better because those two methods have more to do with a Player and Card object rather than the GUI.
+This would also make these methods testable in the test suite.
+I could also refactor the GameManger class by removing one of either the currentPlayer field or currentPlayerNumber field in GameManager because they essentially fulfill the same purpose of tracking which player is the current player.
+This would be beneficial because it removes a redundant field.
+However, it may also be disadvantageous because the fields are clear statements and easy inputs when each one is needed.
+If the refactoring were to be done, the currentPlayer field would be replaced by calls to playersInGame.get(index) or the currentPlayerNumber would be replaced by playersInGame.get(index).getPlayerNumber().